Skip to Main Content

 Declarations of Intention records issued on or after July 1, 1929, included a photograph of the declarant (signed by the immigrant and partially indented with the court's seal) on the duplicate (Bureau of Naturalization) and triplicate (declarant) copies.
 (The picture will not appear on the court's original copy).

 If your ancestor naturalized on and after that date, their declaration of intention may include a photograph, and that record, held at the National Archives, may have been digitized and made available via a genealogy database, like Ancestry Library Edition (currently free at home with a NYPL library card), Fold3 (free at NYPL), and FamilySearch (free online when you create an account).
-If you are lucky, the digitized record will have been scanned from the original record, as was the clipping (right) from the 1939 Declaration of Intention for one Joan de Beauvoir de Havilland, better known as the classic Hollywood actor, Joan Fontaine.
+If you are lucky, the digitized record will have been scanned from the original record, as was the clipping (right) from the 1939 Declaration of Intention for Joan de Beauvoir de Havilland, better known as the classic Hollywood actress, Joan Fontaine.

 Is it possible your ancestor traveled, for business, pleasure, or to see family in the old country?
 If so, they may have applied for a passport.
 Passports are a treasure trove of information about our ancestors, and include